Ouch! What That Ache or Pain is Telling You

 For example, let’s say you stub your toe walking from one room to another.
 That’s a reminder you need to pick up your foot when you cross the threshold.
 Sore feet at the end of the day?
 You may need different shoes.
 Get a paper cut?
 Wearing gloves in the garden protects against infection.

 In these cases, the pain is considered “acute.”
-It signals various parts of the brain in the moment it occurs.
+It signals various parts of the brain at the moment it occurs.

-When pain lasts for more than six months it’s considered chronic.
-The brain responds differently with chronic pain.
+When pain lasts for more than six months, it’s considered chronic.
+The brain responds differently to chronic pain.
 Multiple areas of the brain engage to interpret how much attention to place on the pain.
 The neurological system can become very sensitive, so people feel more pain than with acute conditions.
 This also makes chronic pain difficult to treat.

 What Happens When Pain Remains?